The life of Mother Marie Gratia Luking

 As we continue the centenary commemoration of the Nov.
 24, 1920, foundation of the Sisters of Providence mission in China, this blog will highlight the foundress, Mother Marie Gratia Luking.

 Born May 10, 1885, in Connersville, Indiana, Josephine Luking first knew the Sisters of Providence as her teachers at St. Gabriel.
-After completing eighth grade, because “Josie” was the oldest of five children and her mother operated a millenary shop, her help was needed at home.
+After completing eighth grade, because “Josie” was the oldest daughter of five children and her mother operated a millenary shop, her help was needed at home.
 Rather than regular attendance at the local high school, she did her studies through classes taught by the sisters after their regular school hours.
 The tragic death of her father when a gas main exploded in the basement of his store required Josie to assume even more responsibility.
 After attending business college in Indianapolis, she returned home and worked for the Connersville Buggy Company until her siblings had finished school.
 In spite of her mother’s opposition, at the age of 21, she entered the Congregation on Sept.
 5, 1906.

 Her maturity was such that she was allowed to make an early profession of final vows on Aug.
 15, 1914, and the following year was named superior at St. Leo, Chicago, and then at St. Mary’s in Richmond, Indiana.
 After a year as superior at Our Lady of Providence Academy in Chicago, she was serving as superior at St. Augustine in Fort Wayne, Indiana, in 1919, when the call went out for volunteers for a mission to China.
 Of the almost 300 sisters who offered themselves, she was chosen to lead the group of six named to begin the first mission beyond U.S. shores.